diegomura/react-pdf-site/docs/fonts.md

 #### Disabling hyphenation

-You can easily disable word hyphenation by just returning all words as they are passed to the hyphenation callback
+You can easily disable word hyphenation by just returning the same word as it is passed to the hyphenation callback

 ```
 Font.registerHyphenationCallback(word => [word]);